Madeleine Clays is a public school teacher with twelve years' experience teaching English language learners K-12.

 While teachers will generally acclimate their students to computers in the classroom and utilize the WIDA ACCESS Practice Tests to prepare them to navigate through the assessment, many English learners simply need more time to become comfortable using technology before they take the ACCESS test.

 Many of them have had limited experience with computers, particularly if they moved from countries where electronic devices were scarce or unavailable in their schools.
-Students most impacted are those who have recently arrived to the U.S. shortly before ACCESS is administered each year.
+Students most impacted are those who have recently arrived in the U.S. shortly before ACCESS is administered each year.

 Because many students can’t successfully navigate through the online tests, they're unable to show their true English skills.
 Sometimes they don’t ask for help because they're embarrassed.
 Proctors administering the test may not notice that some students need help understanding basic directions.
 (Test administrators are allowed to assist students with technology-related issues.)